The security model of Microsoft Dynamics 365

 Prevent a user's access to records the user does not own or share.

-Role-based security in Microsoft Dynamics CRM focuses on grouping a set of privileges together that describe the responsibilities (or tasks that can be performed) for a user.
-Microsoft Dynamics CRM includes a set of predefined security roles.
+Role-based security in Microsoft Dynamics 365 focuses on grouping a set of privileges together that describe the responsibilities (or tasks that can be performed) for a user.
+Microsoft Dynamics 365 includes a set of predefined security roles.
 Each aggregates a set of user rights to make user security management easier.
 Also, each application deployment can define its own roles to meet the needs of different users.

-Record-based security in Microsoft Dynamics CRM focuses on access rights to specific records.
+Record-based security in Microsoft Dynamics 365 focuses on access rights to specific records.

-Field-level security in Microsoft Dynamics CRM restricts access to specific high business impact fields in an entity only to specified users or teams.
+Field-level security in Microsoft Dynamics 365 restricts access to specific high business impact fields in an entity only to specified users or teams.

-Combine role-based security, record-level security, and field-level security to define the overall security rights that users have within your custom Microsoft Dynamics CRM application.
+Combine role-based security, record-level security, and field-level security to define the overall security rights that users have within your custom Microsoft Dynamics 365 application.

-More overview information about security can be found in this white paper: Microsoft Dynamics CRM Online: Security Features.
+More overview information about security can be found in this white paper: Microsoft Dynamics CRM Online security and compliance planning guide.

 In This Section